Poisson boundary of group extensions: Linear groups

 \begin{rem} A close version of the definition above could also be used: we could also say that a block $\tilde{B}_{i,j}$ is a subgroup of a linear group generated by

-and $\delta$.
-Observe that $\tilde{B}_{i,j}$ is a quotient of $B_{i,j}$ over a central subgroup (of matrices having a constant on the diagonal), so that the Poisson boundary of a non-degenerate random walk on $B_{i,j}$ has non-trivial boundary if and only if it happens for its projecton to $\tilde{B}_{i,j}$. \end{rem}
+and $\theta$.
+Observe that $\tilde{B}_{i,j}$ is a quotient of $B_{i,j}$ over a central subgroup (of matrices having a constant on the diagonal), so that the Poisson boundary of a non-degenerate random walk on $B_{i,j}$ has a non-trivial boundary if and only if it happens for its projection to $\tilde{B}_{i,j}$. \end{rem}

 Given a a partial (or complete) order $T$ on pairs $(i,j)$, $i<j$ a group of upper triangular matrices $G$ has an $(i,j)$-block which is valid with respect to the partial order $T$ if there exists an upper uni-triangular element in $G$, with matrix $m_{x,y}$ with $m_{i,j} \ne 0$ and zero in all $i',j' <_T (i,j)$.